Gout is a painful form of arthritis best treated by diet and NSAIDs.

 The severe back and hip pain was more typically a chiropractic problem, but there too on reflection, neither was it straight forward.

-Now suddenly, the typical presentation: severe pain in the great toe.
-Underlying all these episodes that lasted only a few days, but in each cause very severe, atypical joint pain, was gout.
+Now suddenly, the typical presentation of severe pain in the great toe.
+Underlying all these episodes that lasted only a few days, but in each case very severe, atypical joint pain, was gout.
 A build up of uric acid crystals in the joints.

-Why this joint, then that, what sometimes right, sometimes left?
+Why this joint, then that, sometimes right, on other occasions left?
 No one knows.

 What provoked these attacks?

 Now this is interesting.
 Being a doctor is fun, like being a detective, looking for unusual patterns, and the unexpected.

 This patient was a fairly heavy beer drinker.
 Two quarts a night, which probably makes him an alcoholic.
 But to prove to himself, and his family, that he was the master, not the servant of booze, he would periodically give it all up for a week or two.